Guide

 Autonomous QA needs access to your application, which may include sensitive data.
 Cloud-based platforms raise questions about storage and access.
 Regulated industries face strict compliance requirements.

-Solution: Select vendors with SOC 2 and GDPR compliance.
+Select vendors with SOC 2 and GDPR compliance.
 Use data masking and synthetic test data.
 Review security architecture.
 Consider on-premise deployment for sensitive applications.

 Getting Started: A Practical Roadmap